Painful Sex During Ovulation: Why It Happens & What You Can Do About It

 Many women develop an ovarian cyst after the dominant follicle releases an egg.
 Because this process happens around ovulation, you may confuse pain from an ovarian cyst with ovulation pain.
 The follicle fills with fluid and becomes the cyst, known as a functional ovarian cyst.
 You may experience other types of cysts — for example, if you have polycystic ovarian syndrome (PCOS) or endometriosis — but functional ovarian cysts are the most common.

 Ovarian cysts may cause cramping, nausea, and/or bloating.
 Most ovarian cysts are harmless and will resolve without treatment after your menstrual period.
-However, if a cyst is abnormal or continues to grow, it may need to be removed.
+However, if a cyst is abnormal or continues to grow, it may need to be removed (they might even contribute to infertility).
 Cysts can also burst, which can become a medical emergency.
 Always see a medical provider if you experience a sudden, severe surge of pain that is out of the ordinary for you — even if it occurs during ovulation.

 Pelvic Inflammatory Disease